chenIshi/lrng-entropy-estimator/README.md

 - **LRNG_DEPTH**
 By default, the LRNG apply three layer of "difference" onto the original list.
 We want to further discuss the outcome if we apply more difference layer.

+### Design

+1. Prevent estimation starvation
+Consider that it would require different execution time among different estimators, there could be some "fast" estimators that always outpaced other slower estimators.
+Such inconsistent working pace could lead to inconsistent working progress where the collector are unable to yield a consistant view of evaluation, but also could lead to system invalidity (due to congested channel between goroutines).

+As a result, we need to adopt a "sliding window"-like method to regulate pacing of estimators.

+2.

 ### Reminder
 1. `export GOPATH=~/git-repos/lrng-entropy-estimator`